 Overview

 Over 1/3 of US adults over 40, at some point in their life, will experience vestibular dysfunction of the inner ear.
 When it occurs, whether by injury, aging or disease, one can experience vertigo, nauseating dizziness, vision and balance problems effecting every area of life.
 Getting the right help is necessary to get back to an active lifestyle and reduce the risk of falls.
-At Washington University Physical Therapy, our specialized team of physical therapists have advanced training or certifications in vestibular rehabilitation.
+At WashU Medicine Physical Therapy, our specialized team of physical therapists have advanced training or certifications in vestibular rehabilitation.
+Vestibular rehabilitation is a specialized form of physical therapy that focuses on the treatment of dizziness and balance.
+Symptoms related to your vestibular system can be complex and can significantly impact and limit daily function.
+If you have symptoms of dizziness, vertigo, lightheadedness, imbalance, motion sensitivity, headache or migraine, our vestibular rehab team can help get your back to what you enjoy to do!
 They will help you understand your condition and provide treatment to help minimize symptoms and improve your overall balance and walking ability.

 Comprehensive Vestibular Rehabilitation available for a wide range of conditions including: